Member directory search

 Oakville

 Pat is a Metis writer and author of eight books for children.
-Her new picture book - “Lights Along the River” - will be published by Orca Book Publishing in spring 2024.
-Her new memoir, “Swiftly Flowing Waters” will also be released by Plumleaf Press in spring 2024.
-Pat keeps…
+Her new picture book - “Lights Along the River” - was published by Orca Book Publishing in May 2024.
+Her new memoir, “Swiftly Flowing Waters” was also released by Plumleaf Press in spring 2024.…

 Oakville